taroxd/LEProc-Minified/README.md

 A minified locale emulator with command-line support only.

+This program was made to be a command-line utility.
+Therefore, it may be a good idea to add `LEProc.exe` to the environment variable `PATH`.

 Many features, including automatic update checks and Locale Emulator Profile, are removed in order to keep the program as simple as possible.

+If you want these good features, you are always welcomed to use the original version.
+And, of course, you can keep both versions on your PC as I do!

 Original source code is available at <https://github.com/xupefei/Locale-Emulator>.